 Mood & Feel

-And just like that, with the punnery and focus of the idea shaping session, the tailoring and storytelling of the proposal, the feeling and finding of the script, the visualisation of the storyboard, the hunt of the casting, the endeavour and persuasion of the location scouting, the electric, frenetic, granular focus and community of the shoot, the playing and searching of the edit, the dance and magic of the sound design and the breath of life of the colour grade, there you have it.
+And just like that, with the punnery and focus of the idea shaping session.
+The tailoring and storytelling of the proposal, the feeling and finding of the script.
+The visualisation of the storyboard, the hunt of the casting.
+Endeavour and persuasion of the location scouting, the electric, frenetic, granular focus and community of the shoot.
+The playing and searching of the edit.
+The dance and magic of the sound design.
+And the breath of life of the colour grade, there you have it.
 A masterpiece.
 A 30 second TV commercial.
-All that’s left to do now is getting it cleared for broadcast, delivered to the media agency and one final thing once it is all entirely signed off.
+All that’s left to do now is getting it cleared for broadcast.
+Then delivered to the media agency and one final thing once it is all entirely signed off.
 Drinks and snacks.

 I Played My Part